 Based on the increasingly competitive conditions in the intravenous antifungal market, as previously discussed, as well as the discontinuation of certain research and development projects, in April 2005 we reported that we are realigning our cost structure through a restructuring.
-As a result of the restructuring, we expect to incur charges of \$1.5\$ million to \$2.5\$ million during the quarter ending June 30, 2005.
+As a result of the restructuring, we expect to incur charges of \$1.5 million to \$2.5 million during the quarter ending June 30, 2005.
 These costs all involve cash expenditures and are comprised primarily of employee termination benefits.

-AMORTIZATION.
+Amortization.
 Amortization expense is related to intangible assets acquired in connection with the ABELCET acquisition in November 2002.
 Amortization expense remained unchanged at \$3.4 million for each of the three month periods ended March 31, 2005 and 2004.
 A portion of amortization expense is classified in cost of product sales and manufacturing revenue, as discussed above.
 Amortization of intangible assets is calculated on a straight-line basis over the estimated lives of the assets, which range from 3 to 15 years.

-ACQUIRED IN-PROCESS RESEARCH AND DEVELOPMENT.
+Acquired in-process research and development.
 Acquired in-process research and development for the three months ended March 31, 2004 of \$12.0 million was due to an up-front payment to Inex related to the execution of a strategic partnership and related agreements entered into with Inex related to MARQIBO (a development-stage product).
 As previously discussed, this partnership was terminated in March 2005.

-OTHER INCOME (EXPENSE).
-Other income (expense) for the three months ended March 31, 2005 was an expense of \$7.1 million, as compared to income of \$6.3 million for the three months ended March 31, 2004.
-Other income (expense) includes: net investment income, interest expense, and other expense.
+Other income (expense) for the three months ended March 31, 2005 was an expense of \$5.4 million, as compared to income of \$11.4 million for the three months ended March 31, 2004.
+Other income (expense) includes: net investment income, interest expense, and other, net.